DataDog/integrations-extras/gnatsd/README.md

 ### Installation

-To install the Aerospike check on your host:
+To install the Gnatsd check on your host:

 1. [Download the Datadog Agent][4].
 2. Download the [`check.py` file][5] for Gnatsd.